Rapid evaluation of Newtonian potentials on planar domains: Numerical algorithm

-In this section, we discuss the generalization of the algorithm to the case where the domain is a general 2-D geometry, with an emphasis on the distinct features of our algorithm that the generalization should account for.

-Given an arbitrary 2-D planar domain $\Omega$, we first discretize it into triangles and curved triangles (see, for example, Appendix A in \cite{volint}).
+Given a general planar region $\Omega$, we first discretize $\Omega$ into triangles and curved triangles using a standard off-the-shelf meshing algorithm.
 Then, we construct the anti-Laplacian of the density function in the form of a 2-D monomial expansion for each mesh element.
 We also compute the 1-D monomial expansion coefficients for the restriction of the anti-Laplacian and its normal derivatives to the edges of each element.
-At this stage, all of the required precomputations are done.
+At this stage, all of the required precomputations are completed.

-Then, we use the point-based fast multipole method to compute the far field interactions.
-Typically, one uses 2-D quadrature rules over triangles to compute the far field interactions generated over mesh elements (see, for example, \cite{volint,anderson}), and thus, the number of quadrature nodes over each element for computing far field interactions is of order $\O(N^2)$, where $N$ is the order of the 2-D monomial expansion for the density function.
+Then, we use the point-based fast multipole method (FMM) \cite{fmm} to compute the far field interactions.
+Typically, one uses 2-D quadrature rules over triangles to compute the far field interactions generated over mesh elements (see, for example, \cite{volint,anderson}) and, thus, the number of quadrature nodes over each element for computing far field interactions is of order $\O(N^2)$, where $N$ is the degree of the bivariate interpolating polynomial for the density function.
 We note, however, that in the far field, the layer potentials in Green's third identity (\ref{for:green3}) can be computed efficiently and accurately by Gauss-Legendre rules.
-It follows that, in our algorithm, the number of quadrature nodes over each element is of order $\O(N)$, since the nodes are now located on the edges, rather than in the interiors.
-Finally, we compute the near and self-interactions using the algorithm presented in Section \ref{sec:neareval}.
+It follows that, in our algorithm, the number of quadrature nodes over each element is of order $\O(N)$.
+Finally, we compute the near and self-interactions using the algorithm presented in the previous section, and use the ``subtract-and-add'' method to remove the spurious contribution from the FMM (see \cite{leslie} for details).

-\begin{remark} Compared to the volume-based far field interaction computation, the edge-based one reduces the dimensionality of the problem, at the cost of making the accuracy of the far field interactions dependent on the approximation error of the anti-Laplacian of the density function.
-We note that such a trade-off is desirable, because an accurate approximation of the anti-Laplacian is essential for accurate and efficient near and self-interaction computations in our algorithm. \end{remark}

-\begin{remark} By Green's third identity (\ref{for:green3}), it would appear that the Newtonian potential evaluation over a general domain $\Omega$ can be reduced to the evaluation of two layer potentials over the boundary of the domain $\partial \Omega$, plus the evaluation of the anti-Laplacian of the density function at the target location.
-This is only true provided that the anti-Laplacian is twice-continuously differentiable over the whole domain $\Omega$.
-However, the anti-Laplacian constructed using our method is only twice-continuously differentiable inside each mesh element, from which it follows that we must compute the contribution from each mesh element separately. \end{remark}